Rehab-Robotics-Lab/FloSystem/robot/humanoid/flo_humanoid/README.md

 `sudo apt install python-rosdep`

 Then go into your catkin workspace and run:
-`rosdep install --from-paths src --ignore-src -r -y
+`rosdep install --from-paths src --ignore-src -r -y`

+audio: `sudo apt install ros-kinetic-audio-common`

 ## Assigning the bolide to have a fixed address
 Setup [UDEV Rules to make the face always have the same name](https://unix.stackexchange.com/a/183492):